 Request an Administrative Hearing

 For the next appeal, you will need to request a hearing before an administrative law judge.
 During this time, you will need to gather evidence to convince the judge that you are unable to work at your previous job or perform any related tasks at that workplace.
 These hearings can be complicated.
-For this reason, it is important to retain an experienced social security disability lawyer that has the knowledge to pursue action.
+For this reason, it is important to retain an experienced social security disability representative that has the knowledge to pursue action.

-The Las Vegas Social Security Disability lawyers at Disability Action Advocates (DAA) may be able to help you attain benefits.
+The Las Vegas Social Security Disability representatives at Disability Action Advocates (DAA) may be able to help you attain benefits.
 Our team can take the time to understand the details of your claim and your denial letter.
 With this information, we can formulate the appropriate strategy for your case.